 Table 2.1 contains definitions of the material types used throughout the Project as fill and cap materials.

 TYPE DESCRIPTION DEFINITION E2 Pipe Zone Gravel and sand, particles ranging from 1.5 in. to the #200 Sieve (0.0030 in.), low to no fines content, sourced offsite.
-E4 Select Fill Cobbles, Gravel, and Sand, particles ranging from 4 in. to the #200 Sieve (0.0030 in.), low to no fines content, sourced offsite.

 Table 2.1.
 Definitions of Construction Fill Materials.